Permanent employment: Origin

 Japan's lifetime employment originated in large companies around 1910 but became widespread during the economic growth period following World War II.
 Before the war period, Japanese companies owed more its fund on direct financing.
 However, as the government started to take control of Zaibatsu, Japanese conglomerates, shareholders had difficulty in exerting their influence to them.
 In the enforcement of occupation policies GHQ dissolved Zaibatsu and emerging labor unions had started to claim for a higher standard of benefit.

 Significance

 Lifetime employment took an important role in Japan's economic prosperity.
 In addition to the tendency to pursue equality and loyalty between employee and employer which have their basis on the informal nexus, Confucius norm.
 In industrial corporations, wage system expects labor's future improvement in productivity.
 Therefore, the first half of contract duration labor's productivity is below the wage.
-However, as labor adept in their operation, the labor productivity exceeds the payment.
+However, as the employee becomes adept, the productivity exceeds the wages.